 In recent years the popularity of 4WD vehicles and increased visitation to the fragile lands of the Simpson Desert has placed this unique environment under intense pressure.
 In August 1986 a group of dedicated volunteers recognised this and under the leadership of adventurer and conservationist, Warren Bonython, Friends of the Simpson Desert Parks (FOS) began.
 FOS is now one of more than 120 groups incorporated in Friends of Parks Inc.

-The FOS committee meets regularly, often with Department of Environment and Water (DEW) staff to review and plan group activities to widen the group’s effectiveness and propose projects for the future.
+The FOS committee meets regularly and also liaises frequently with Department of Environment and Water (DEW) staff to review and plan group activities to widen the group’s effectiveness and propose projects for the future.

 The objectives of the group are:

 - To give volunteer support to park rangers

 - To promote conservation

 - To help protect culturally significant sites with guidance from traditional owners

 - To promote standards of safety for visitors travelling in the desert

 - To ease the difficulties of visitors travelling in the remote regions of the national parks and conservation areas.

 Volunteers are active in the parks during the cooler months, on a variety of projects.
 Some of our projects are